IDC: cloud computing could prevent 1b tonnes of CO2 emissions

 IDC's program vice president Cushing Anderson notes that ‘green IT' has been around for a long time, but hyperscale computing is attracting interest from the market, investors, and regulators.

-"For some, going 'carbon neutral' will be achieved using carbon offsets, but designing data centres from the ground up to be carbon neutral will be the real measure of contribution.
+"For some, going 'carbon neutral' will be achieved using carbon offsets, but designing data centers from the ground up to be carbon neutral will be the real measure of contribution.
 And for advanced cloud providers, matching workloads with renewable energy availability will further accelerate their sustainability goals."